MoloTheSniper/how-to/README.md

 ![1](https://user-images.githubusercontent.com/85521815/206431341-867240a0-7914-4815-9d61-b711fb912068.png)

-<h3>You have now officially imported the database, you can verify bu checking if you see the tbusers and tbschedule in your epiuse databse</h3>
+<h3>You have now officially imported the database, you can verify by checking if you see the tbusers and tbschedule in your epiuse databse</h3>

   ![1](https://user-images.githubusercontent.com/85521815/206431837-a5a9a4b0-a660-44cb-8891-87165999a86e.png)